qwo/blog/content/recurse/week-1.md

 Settling In
 ===
-I wrote a [separate post]((/recurse/day-1)) detailing my Day One experience.
+Each week I hope to go deeper and highlight something I'm working on at Recurse.
 Coming into Recurse I aimed to get into a routine and continue it throughout the twelve weeks.
 I read the community wikipedia and all the accounts I could find online about how I could make the most out of my time at the center.

 I was committed to being reflective and setting up mechanisms to keep myself on track.
 I joined 33 other Recursers from diverse backgrounds but we all shared the goal of becoming better programmers.

 In this entry, I wanted to share a few of the strategies I found useful to make myself more accountable during my time at Recurse.
+To find more about the first day, I wrote a [separate post]((/recurse/day-1)) detailing my Day One experience.

 Getting Organized